Elections New Brunswick, Canada

 A. One of the mandates given to Elections NB by government was to modernize the elections process.

 General elections are very complex and we needed to consider ways to modernize and streamline the process.
-Manual counting of ballots takes a long time, in some cases over 5 hours.
+Manual counting of ballots by hand takes a long time, in some cases over 5 hours.
 After working a long day, having polling officials count ballots by hand often resulted in errors.

-Changes to the processes used at the polls allow simplified training of polling officials where job functions are clearly defined.
+The processes used at the polls allow simplified training of polling officials where job functions are clearly defined.
 In addition, these changes make it easier to provide service to voters in their language of choice.

 Q. Could tabulation machines be hacked into through the internet?